ravindrank/NPOI-Word-Demo/WordDemo/Instructions.md

 ## For MVP

 - Create a program to Generate a word document on the fly/programmatically
+- Upgrade code from .net 8 to .net 9
 - Use .NET and C#
 - Make it modular and reusable
 - Generate Unit test cases to test and validate the functionality